Logo

 Title: Greenhouse Gas Emission Reduction Measures

-DescriptionConcerning measures to promote reductions in greenhouse gas emissions in Colorado.
+DescriptionConcerning measures to promote reductions in greenhouse gas emissions in Colorado, and, in connection therewith, making an appropriation.

 Summary